vidbina/vidbina.github.io/_drafts/2013-03-08-washee-washee.markdown

 replenishing of one&rsquo;s art supply is necessary.
 Just try enjoying the same song everytime you need music and keep it up for a year &dash;&dash; Just one song {{ ":scream:"| emojify}}.
 It will probably drive you nuts.
 Why is that?!?
-Well humans change/evolve/adapt and with this change demands and problems change as well.
+Well, I guess humans constantly change/evolve/adapt and with this, demands and problems change as well which calls for altered solutions.

 <!--
 The only timeless invention was death and as far as I know that was not invented by a human.